Tiladura/Thegripper/JOURNAL.md

 All parts were placed flat on the build plate and organized to fit within a **256 × 256 mm print area**.
 This layout helps reduce wasted space on the print bed and makes the parts easier to export for slicing.

 The arrangement was checked from multiple views to make sure the parts do not overlap and that each piece has enough spacing around it for printing.
 This makes the full set of parts more print-ready before moving into the slicer.
 And regarding the wiring, i think i will tie all the wires along the main structure, that way everything should stay organized.
+Single arduino UNO and one power supply should be enough for servos to work properly.
+I think i will use math and vectors to manipulate gripper movements, not the raw sevo inputs for every single movement.

+Furthermore, i think it will be possible to make some kind of AI training with an additional camera, or virtual environment to train the gripper to work by itself.
+Mainly i was thinking abt using it for assisting me with my project assemblies, and simply organize stuff on my desk, as of currently it is a mess and nothing else.

 ![arranged parts 1](https://stasis.hackclub-assets.com/images/1778326680287-hn7nmo.png)